-The ZTA Working Group has entered its first deliverable—the Zero Trust Core Principles White Paper—into Forum Review.
-This document describes the key aspects of Zero Trust, including providing an industry standard definitions for both Zero Trust and ZTAs and explaining the key drivers, requirements, and capabilities behind implementing Zero Trust.
-The document also describes the Zero Trust Core Principles, leveraging previous work by the Jericho Forum™ to influence their content and structure.
-This document will influence the future publications of the ZTA Working Group.
+The Zero Trust Core Principles Project has already published its first document: the Zero Trust Core Principles White Paper.
+This document describes the key aspects of Zero Trust, including providing industry standard definitions for both Zero Trust and ZTAs and explaining the key drivers, requirements, and capabilities behind implementing Zero Trust.
+The document also defines an initial set of Zero Trust Core Principles, leveraging previous work by the Jericho Forum™ to influence their content and structure.

-- Altaz Valani, Co-Lead for the Security Forum and Security Forum Vice-Chair
+- Altaz Valani, Security Forum Vice-Chair; Security Compass